 3) If your muffins are sticking to your liners, try parchment liners (pictured at the bottom of this post) or try spraying your liners.

-First decide which fruits and vegetables you will use.
+First prepare your fruits and veggies.
 I used steamed broccoli (about 1/2 cup), 1 medium zucchini, 1 1/2 carrots, 3/4 of an apple, 1 medium banana, and homemade applesauce.
 I also used a bit of apple juice as my liquid to combine everything.
-(You could also use prune juice if your goal is to get things moving)
+(You could also use prune juice if your goal is to get things moving) Add all of it to a food processor.

 It will look slightly like baby food, or pesto……don’t be scared.
 It is about to get worse before it gets better.
 Keep reading.